What is Automated Testing Life-Cycle?

 Once the automation framework is set up, testers start automating the test cases according to the plan.
 In this, we create common functions that can be reused in further scripts.
 Developed scripts should be easy to understand, well structured and documented in case of peer review or client understanding.
 Use the process of reporting that is easy to understand and contains screenshots when the test scripts fail.

-The script should be created as per the code standard and code should be optimized.
+The script should be created as per the code standard and the code should be optimized.
 The assertions must be used in all the test scripts.
 Make sure that in this phase all the test cases get automated and run independently.

 5. Test Execution and Analysis:

 In this phase, we perform the actual execution of all automated scripts and analyze the result.
 Make sure that created scripts are stable to run in multiple environments and multiple browsers (as per the client’s requirements).
 All the created scripts must be executed in this phase.
 In case, any failure occurs during execution then it should take the screenshot for the same.
-One can also create a batch file to execute the scripts as it will save time and efforts.
+One can also create a batch file to execute the scripts as it will save time and effort.
 Test management and continuous integration tools must be integrated within the script which invokes the test automation tool.
 By using these tools, execution can be done overnight to save time.

 6. Test Result and Deliverable:

-In this phase, we gather the test automation result and share the result with the team, stakeholder and client.
+In this phase, we gather the test automation result and share the result with the team, stakeholders and client.
 Test results must be easy to understand for everyone involved.
 Proper filters must be used in the report.
 You should have a good report like TestNG, Extent Report, etc.

 This is a continuous improvement process phase.
 In this phase, test cases are updated regularly as per the functional or UI changes.
 In this, we can also automate new test cases that were not included during the planning phase.
 Effort estimations, scheduling and timelines are also set for this phase.